Time To Rebuild The Malaysian Judiciary

 If the selection is based only on these impartial factors (as it should be), why would any reasonable person ignore a vibrant, competent Bar, as the previous regime has done?

-All these troubling issues must be extracted out of the judiciary.
+All these troubling issues must be extracted from the judiciary.
 Spring cleaning is overdue.

 Make no mistake – most of our judges are industrious